Everything will break down; eventually, you are here to see if you can replace different parts of your French press to use it again.

-If you’ve been pressing on your French press so hard and it kind of broke down on you, read along as we will explain how often your French press filter needs to be replaced.
+If you’ve been pressing on your plunger so hard and it kind of broke down on you, read along as we will explain how often your French press filter needs to be replaced.

 How often should you replace your French press filter?

-If you are questioning if you need to replace your French press filter, you probably should.
-It really depends on how often you use your French press, how old the French press is, and if the quality of the French press is good.
+If you are questioning if you need to replace your filter, you probably should.
+It depends on how often you use your French press, how old it is, and if the brewer’s quality is good.

 The French press filter is most likely made for many uses; after these uses, the filter will slowly fall apart.
 You can usually see when you need to change the filter of your French press when you get one of the following problems: